Welcome to today's edition of the Rush 24-7 podcast.

 It is illustrious of how unserious they are.

-Now, to follow up, last November, a group of U.S. Marines apparently went on, quote, the worst rampage by U.S. service members in the Iraq War, killing as many as twenty-four civilians in cold blood.
+Now, to follow up, last November, a group of U.S. Marines apparently went on, quote, the worst rampage by U.S. service members in the Iraq War, killing as many as 24 civilians in cold blood.

-Remember what Jack Murpha said?
+Remember what Jack Murthy said?

-The architect of defeat in the House of Representatives after U.S. officials learned of the alleged massacre a few days after it had happened and organized a cover up.
+After U.S. officials learned of the alleged massacre a few days after it had happened and organized a cover-up, Murthy said, this is what the Marine Corps told me at the highest level.

-A common non-marine corps was in my office just last week, so you know.
+A common non-Marine Corps was in my office just last week, so you know.

-I know there was a cover up someplace.
+I know there was a cover-up someplace.

 They knew about this a few days afterwards, and there's no question the chain of command tried to stifle a story.